As President Trump Tweets And Deletes, The Historical Record Takes Shape

 Trump's tweets constitute an important part of the presidential record and should be preserved for the public as such, according to Sarah Quigley, the chairperson of the Society of American Archivists' Committee on Public Policy.
 Quigley believes this issue is as much about statutory compliance as it as about democratic health.

-"Records of the federal government and of the executive office are how we hold our elected officials accountable for their decisions and for the actions that they take on our behalf, and the way that we know what they do ... and judge the decisions that they're making is through access to these records," Quigley said.
+"Records of the federal government and of the executive office are how we hold our elected officials accountable for their decisions and for the actions that they take on our behalf and the way that we know what they do ... and judge the decisions that they're making is through access to these records," Quigley said.

 The stakes of Twitter diplomacy

-Twitter says about 40% of its 330 million monthly active users visit the site on a daily basis, a relatively small audience compared to those of Facebook and Instagram.
+Twitter says about 40% of its 330 million monthly active users visit the site on a daily basis, a relatively small audience compared with those of Facebook and Instagram.
 But the platform wields disproportionate amounts of influence, experts say, because of who uses it.

-"I think that Twitter is an important platform if for no other reason that some very high profile political figures, the president included, have made it their platform of choice," said R. Kelly Garrett, a professor at the Ohio State University's School of Communication who researches online political communication.
+"I think that Twitter is an important platform if for no other reason that some very high-profile political figures, the president included, have made it their platform of choice," said R. Kelly Garrett, a professor at the Ohio State University's School of Communication who researches online political communication.
 He compared Twitter to a "personal newswire," as journalists amplify what politicians tweet.

 The president joined Twitter as @realDonaldTrump in 2009, well before he officially entered politics.
 And though he inherited the @POTUS account upon inauguration, the president has continued to tweet from his original handle, so the official account consists mostly of retweets from his personal account.

-According to Shontavia Johnson, an attorney who focuses on the intersection of law and social media, President Trump's tweets should be considered part of the presidential record no matter which of his accounts publishes them, because of their political import and historical significance.
+According to Shontavia Johnson, an attorney who focuses on the intersection of law and social media, Trump's tweets should be considered part of the presidential record no matter which account publishes them because of their political import and historical significance.

 She cited examples of such tweets from the last several years: one stating Mexico would reimburse Americans for Trump's proposed border wall, one accusing China of stealing a U.S. Navy research drone, one rebuking then-British Prime Minister Theresa May but tagging the wrong username, and one disparaging the Electoral College system.